 Time to Report Miscellaneous Income with Form 1099 MISC

 It’s that time of year again.
 After opening your presents, it’s time to wrap up your annual tax returns.
-In this blogpost we’ve prepared some useful tips for completing the IRS form 1099-MISC.
-What has changed in requirements and due dates for the 2016 fiscal year?
+In this post we’ve prepared some useful tips for completing the IRS Form 1099-MISC addressing changes to requirements and due dates for the 2017 fiscal year.

-Form 1099-MISC for the 2016 tax year contains three copies to send to the IRS, state tax department, the recipient (another party, such as an attorney or a provider of services).
-In addition, there is another copy for the payer.
+Form 1099-MISC for the 2017 tax year contains three copies to be sent to the IRS, state tax department, the recipient (another party, such as an attorney or a provider of services).
+In addition, there is a fourth copy for the payer.

-Due dates for 2016 fiscal year have been changed.
-For filing form 1099-MISC with the IRS, the due date is January 31, 2017, not February 28, as it was last year.
-Filing form 1099-MISC with workers and service providers is due on January 31 as usual.
+For filing form 1099-MISC with the IRS, the due date is January 31st, 2018.
+Filing form 1099-MISC with employees and service providers is due on January 31st as well.

-Besides general information and the contact information of the filer and the recipient, there are 17 sections to fill out with the amounts of rents, royalties, other income, federal income withheld, fishing boat proceeds, medical and health care payments, nonemployee compensation, substitute payments in lieu of dividends or interest, direct sales for resale, crop insurance proceeds, gross proceeds paid to an attorney, excess golden parachute payments, state tax withheld and state income.
-Learn more about filling out every section of the 1099-MISC with these instructions from Fitsmallbusiness.com.
+Besides general information and the contact information of the filer and the recipient, there are 17 sections to fill out with the amounts for rents, royalties, other incomes, federal income withheld, fishing boat proceeds, medical and health care payments, nonemployee compensation, substitute payments in lieu of dividends or interest, direct sales for resale, crop insurance proceeds, gross proceeds paid to an attorney, excess golden parachute payments, state tax withheld and state income.